Streetwise-Media/swpmvc_todos/readme.md

 ##Creating Models

 Our edit route needs to look up a list of todos based on user, so we'll need to define the relationship between users and todos.
-We can do this by extending the User model that ships with the framework, and amending the $has_many relationship on our extended model.
+We can do this by updating the User model that ships with the framework, appending to the $has_many relationships definition.
 (For more on relationships and models in general, refer to the [swpMVC docs](http://streetwise-media.github.com/Streetwise-Wordpress-MVC/#models) and the [PHP ActiveRecord docs](http://phpactiverecord.org)).

-Create a file called todos_models.php in the models subdirectory of your plugin folder, and add the following code:
+In the main plugin file, immediately after the require\_dependencies method, add a method called update\_relationships as
+follows:

     <?php

-        class TodosUser extends User
+        private function update\_relationships()
         {
+            User::$has_many[] = array('todos', 'class' => 'Todo', 'foreign_key' => 'user_id');
         }

-Open up wordpress_models.php in the models folder of the swpmvc plugin directory, and find the $has_many definition in the User class.
-Copy it, and add it to your TodosUser model, adding a definition for a Todos relationship as follows:
+Now add a call to that method in the plugin class constructor, right after require\_dependencies is called:

     <?php

-        class TodosUser extends User
+        private function __construct()
         {
-            public static $has_many = array(
-                array('posts', 'foreign_key' => 'post_author', 'limit' => 10, 'conditions' => array('post_status = ?', 'publish')),
-                array('comments', 'foreign_key' => 'user_id', 'limit' => 10),
-                array('meta', 'class' => 'UserMeta', 'foreign_key' => 'user_id'),
-                array('todos', 'class' => 'Todos', 'foreign_key' => 'user_id')
-            );
+            $this->require_dependencies();
+            $this->add_actions();
+            $this->update_relationships();
         }

-Now that we've told ActiveRecord that our TodosUser has many todos, which are modeled by the Todo class, let's create the Todo class, which will model Todos based on the table our plugin has created.
-Add the following code to your todos_models.php:
+Now that we've told ActiveRecord that our User has many todos, which are modeled by the Todo class, let's create the Todo class, which will model Todos based on the table our plugin has created.

+First create a file called Todo.php in the models subdirectory of the plugin folder, and require it from the require\_dependencies of the plugin class as follows:

+    private function require_dependencies()
+    {
+        require_once(dirname(__FILE__).'/models/Todo.php');
+        require_once(dirname(__FILE__).'/controllers/TodosController.php');
+    }

+Add the following code to your Todo.php:

     <?php